Richnuts/Google-Cybersecurity-Professional-Certificate/README.md

 - Connect and Protect: Networks and Network Security — Gain an understanding of network-level vulnerabilities and how to secure networks.

 - Tools of the Trade: Linux and SQL — Explore foundational computing skills, including communicating with the Linux operating system through the command line and querying databases with SQL.
-(This is the course you just completed.
-Well done!)

 - Assets, Threats, and Vulnerabilities — Learn about the importance of security controls and developing a threat actor mindset to protect and defend an organization’s assets from various threats, risks, and vulnerabilities.